Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-01.md

 This lab covers six main areas:

 1. Check the lab prerequisites
+2. Download the AppDynamics Database Visibility Agent
+3. Install the AppDynamics Database Visibility Agent
-2. Create browser application in the Controller
+4. Configure a Database Collector in the Controller
-3. Configure browser agent injection settings
-4. Monitor and troubleshoot application issues - Part 1
+5. Monitor and troubleshoot database issues - Part 1
-5. Monitor and troubleshoot application issues - Part 2
+6. Monitor and troubleshoot database issues - Part 2

 ## Lab Virtual Machines